Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is well-structured with sections (Purpose, Details, Prefer, Caveats, Examples) and front-loads the key purpose.
-It is appropriately sized for a complex macro tool, though could be slightly more concise.
-Every sentence adds value.
+The description is well-structured with labeled sections (Purpose, Details, Prefer, Caveats, Examples) and front-loaded with the core purpose.
+Every sentence adds useful information; no redundancy or filler.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.